 The Embassy of the United States of America in Bosnia and Herzegovina (BiH) is pleased to announce Summer 2020 Study in the U.S. Institutes for Scholars.

 Study of the United States Institutes (SUSI) for Scholars is an intensive post-graduate level academic program with integrated study tours for experienced university faculty and other related professionals.to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of SUSI is to strengthen curricula and enhance the quality of teaching about the United States in academic institutions around the world.

-SUSI for Scholars takes place at various colleges, universities, and institutions throughout the United States over the course of six weeks.
+SUSI for Scholars takes place at various colleges, universities, and institutions throughout the United States over the course of six weeks within the months of June – August.
 Each Institute includes a four-week academic residency component and up to two weeks of an integrated study tour.

-There are six thematic summer institutes for which candidates will be selected:
+There are six thematic summer institutes for 2020 for which candidates will be selected: